-The LGBTA Committee is comprised of faculty, staff, students, and alumni of Case Western Reserve University.
+The LGBTQA Committee is comprised of faculty, staff, students, and alumni of Case Western Reserve University.
 Click on a committee member's name below for contact information and to learn why they joined the committee.

 Sarah S. Andrews, LISW-S